 In historical versions of musrSim it had been implicitly assumed that the (muon) beam was oriented along the z-axis.
 Many variables defined below are therefore related to this z-axis (e.g. beam tilt, vertex sigma, ...).
 However, later on we implemented a possibility to change the direction of the initial beam to a random vector by the command "/gun/direction".
-It now works like this: the primary particles are first generated using all parameters of /gun/\ commands as if the beam went along the z-axis, and just in the last moment before Geant4 starts to track them, they are (optionally) rotated to the direction defined by the /gun/direction.
+It now works like this: the primary particles are first generated using all parameters of /gun/\ commands as if the beam went along the z-axis, and just in the last moment before Geant4 starts to track them, they are (optionally) rotated to the direction defined by the /gun/direction command.
+This way the smearing of the vertex as well as beam tilt/pitch are propagated through the rotation.